Firstly, what did you make of the reverse fixture when Pompey won 2-1 at the Memorial Ground?

 Pompey seem to be struggling of late but at the same time I fear a reaction.
 The home fans will be behind the team for a game as important as this, no question.
 Hopefully if we can frustrate or nick an early goal we may walk away with something.

-What kind of match can we expect on Saturday and would you take a draw if offered to you now?
+What kind of match can we expect at Fratton Park on Saturday?

 Predict the outcome of the game.